ajh/ajh.github.io/README.md

 * post table of contents with anchors
 * create a quickfix toggle map - I have an evernote article about this
 * Can ctags be used to find references to a tag?
+* look into text objects and motions
+* look into how to open buffer into windows, like opening into a new vertical split, new horizontal split, last window, etc. Look at this for plugins that open buffers too:
+  * nerdtree
+  * buffergator
+  * ctrlp
+  * command line

 # Stuff